 That leads me to number two.

-TWO – Shared Reading
+Strategy Two – Shared Reading

+Shared Reading is my second strategy for 3rd Grade Reading Help.
 Everyone loves having someone read to them.
 If you cuddled up to your mom or dad – it’s all the better!
 Take advantage of this fact.
 Read with your child every day.
 Trust me – as a father whose two boys that are grown and gone, the time I spent reading with them is time that I truly cherish.
 It seems like just yesterday that they were in elementary school.
 My how time flies.

 Shared reading can be done in a number of ways.
 If the book is far too difficult for your child, you can read.
 If the book is slightly too difficult for your child, you can take turns reading.
 And if the book is at your child’s ability level, you can listen as your child reads.

 The best part about shared reading is that you can stop in the middle of the story to explain words your child has never heard before.
 This is helping to develop their vocabulary, which is a huge when it comes to reading comprehension.
 You can talk about the characters and the choices they have made.
 You can discuss what the characters could have done differently, or what you would have done in that situation.
 You can talk about the setting.
 Discuss if you would ever like to take a family vacation to a place similar to the setting.
 All these discussions help paint a vivid picture in your child’s mind about what is happening in the book, which in turn develops their reading comprehension.

 When you read with your child, you are modeling the importance of reading.
 By setting aside time for shared reading, you are showing your child that reading is important enough to shut off the TV, internet, and smart phone.
 You are modeling what good readers do every time they read.
 You are also modeling the type of behavior that will ensure your child’s success in school.

 Shared Reading is so important that you could even use some of your child’s “Time in the Saddle” as shared reading.